grafana/grafana-crossplane-libsonnet/docs/raw/alerting/v1alpha1/ruleGroup/spec/parameters/initProvider/rule/index.md

 * **value** (`object`)

-value pairs of metadata to attach to the alert rule that may add user-defined context, but cannot be used for matching, grouping, or routing.
+value pairs of metadata to attach to the alert rule.
+They add additional information, such as a summary or runbook_url, to help identify and investigate alerts.
+The dashboardUId and panelId annotations, which link alerts to a panel, must be set together.
 Defaults to map[].
-Key-value pairs of metadata to attach to the alert rule that may add user-defined context, but cannot be used for matching, grouping, or routing.
+Key-value pairs of metadata to attach to the alert rule.
+They add additional information, such as a `summary` or `runbook_url`, to help identify and investigate alerts.
+The `dashboardUId` and `panelId` annotations, which link alerts to a panel, must be set together.
 Defaults to `map[]`.
 ### fn withAnnotationsMixin

 ```jsonnet